perceptual-glimpses/chi2019/README.md

 These HTML pages were initially run using on heroku using flask and gunicorn, and responses were stored in a PostgreSQL database.
 I have not included the back-end code in this repository.

-The cartogram example, which is based on this New York Times infographic, requires the proprietary GreenSock Animation Platform MorphSVG Plugin, and cannot be run directly unless you purchase this product.
+The cartogram example, which is based on [this New York Times infographic](http://graphics8.nytimes.com/packages/images/us/20031108_RECALL_MAP/california_recall.gif), requires the proprietary GreenSock Animation Platform MorphSVG Plugin, and cannot be run directly unless you purchase this product.
 However, it can be run at [this CodePen.io link](https://codepen.io/jritch/pen/bOYpvO).

-The route map example, which adapts a chart from Maneesh Agrawala's LineDrive paper, requires a Google Maps API key to run properly.
+The route map example, which adapts a chart from Maneesh Agrawala et. al.'s LineDrive paper, requires a Google Maps API key to run properly.
 To add an API key, change the following line from:

 ```html
 <script src="//maps.google.com/maps/api/js?sensor=true"></script>